Spain says one of Europe's most-wanted Islamic State fighters arrested

-The man has appeared in gory propaganda pictures of IS crimes, the ministry said.
-"The detained man spent several years in the Syria-Iraq area and presents peculiar personality features such as an extremely violent criminal profile which caught the attention of police and intelligence services in Europe," the statement added, without disclosing his identity.
+Bary has appeared in gory propaganda pictures of IS crimes, the ministry said.
+"The detained man spent several years in the Syria-Iraq area and presents peculiar personality features such as an extremely violent criminal profile which caught the attention of police and intelligence services in Europe," the statement added.

+The three suspects had come via North Africa and were keeping a low profile during Spain's coronavirus lockdown, exiting the apartment one-by-one and wearing protective masks.
+A prominent IS foreign fighter, Bary was stripped of his British citizenship because of his links with the violent group, The Guardian newspaper reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)